Armand Duplantis: 2023: Second world title and two more world records (sixth and seventh)

 On 25 February at the All Star Perche indoor meeting in Clermont-Ferrand, France, Duplantis broke the world record again, clearing to increase the number of his career six-metre-plus jumps to 60.
 On 26 August 2023, Duplantis defended his world title at the 2023 World Athletics Championships in Budapest, Hungary with a winning jump of 6.10 m (20 ft 0 in).

 On 17 September, he broke his own world record when he cleared 6.23 m (20 ft 5 1/4 in) at the Prefontaine Classic in Eugene, Oregon.

 On 11 December, Duplantis emerged as the first recipient of the World Athlete of the Year (Men's field) award from World Athletics.
-Although this is Duplantis' third senior award from World Athletics having previously won the World Athlete of the Year award in 2020 and 2022, the 2023 award "World Athlete of the Year (Men's field)" is considered an inaugural award because World Athletics Awards changed from crowning a sole male and female winner to issuing three separate awards for men and three separate ones for women across three event categories: track, field, and out of stadia.
+Although this is Duplantis's third senior award from World Athletics having previously won the World Athlete of the Year award in 2020 and 2022, the 2023 award "World Athlete of the Year (Men's field)" is considered an inaugural award because World Athletics Awards changed from crowning a sole male and female winner to issuing three separate awards for men and three separate ones for women across three event categories: track, field, and out of stadia.

-2024: Second world indoor title, third European title, second Olympic title in Paris and three more world records
+2024: Second world indoor title, third European title, second Olympic title in Paris and three more world records (eighth to tenth)

 At the 2024 World Athletics Indoor Championships in Glasgow, in March, Duplantis made a vault of 6.05 m, winning the gold medal.

 On 26 February, for a second year in a row and a third time in his career, Duplantis was nominated, along with Lionel Messi, Novak Djokovic, Erling Haaland, Noah Lyles, and Max Verstappen, for the prestigious Laureus World Sportsman of the Year award for 2024 (Djokovic won).

 On 20 April, at the Xiamen Diamond League meeting in Xiamen, China, the first stage of the 2024 Diamond League, Duplantis improved his world record by one centimeter, clearing 6.24 m on his first attempt.

 On 12 June, he won the 2024 European Championships in Rome, being the only competitor to clear the six-meter mark.
 Assured of the title, he set a new European Championships record of 6.10 meters on his first attempt before failing in his three attempts to break the world record.
 With his 6.10 m clearance, Duplantis achieved his 60th six metres plus competition so far.
 The next best in history is Sergey Bubka at 44.